Gesichtseintopf/WORD-IDENTIFIER/README.md

 # WORD-IDENTIFIER
 To detect the stamp value of increment String.
-That a string bacame an ID as a sum due characters graph.
+That a string bacame an ID as a sum by characters coordinates.